tushar-chauhan/tushar-chauhan.github.io/_posts/2016-05-09-angular2-sass-heroku-workflow-with-yeoman-generator.md

 E2E tests are usually at the project root, in the 'e2e' folder Their filenames must end in `e2e.ts`.

-Look for the example `e2e.ts` in the root folder.
+Look for the example `app.e2e.ts` in the 'e2e' folder.
-Add more `e2e.ts` files as you wish (although one usually suffices for small projects);
+Add more `*.e2e.ts` files as you wish (although one usually suffices for small projects);

 Thereafter, in another terminal window/tab run them with: